benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
+- I'm guessing you probably already knew all of that
 - Typically you'd run typing, linting & testing with 3 separate commands
-  * But with Jest projects, you can run them all through Jest
+  * But with Jest projects, you can run them **all** through Jest
 - Jest is a platform that's broken up into 3 main parts
   * The "file collector" in the beginning that determines which files to run on
   * The "error reporter" at the end that displays success or failure
-  * The "runner" in the middle which runs what we're validating
+  * The "runner" in the middle which runs whatever we're validating
-- Instead of running the Jest test runner, we can run eslint or `tsc` for Typescript
+- Instead of running the Jest test runner, we can run `eslint` or `tsc` for Typescript
-- This enables to run linting in watch mode, which `eslint` command doesn't support
+- This enables linting in watch mode, which `eslint` command doesn't support
-  * Allows them to be run in parallel
+  * Also allows them to be run in parallel
   * But w/ consistent and grouped error messaging
 - Simply call `jest` as the `"test"` script in `package.json`